What’s my Property Worth

 Property tax is calculated by multiplying: Actual Property Value x Assessment Rate x Mill Levy = Property Tax.

 The Assessor's Office determines property value in collaboration with the taxpayer through various levels of appeal.
-The legislature sets the Assessment Rate, which is currently 7.15% for residential property and 29% for non-residential property.
+The legislature sets the Assessment Rate, which is currently 6.95% for a single family home.
 Various taxing districts, such as the school districts, municipalities, and fire districts, set the mill levies.

 On May 1, the Mesa County Assessor’s Office will send out Notices of Value (NOV) to property owners for the 2021 tax year, due in 2022.
 Property owners will have until June 1 to file a protest of their assessment.